-- Ensure all reagents and samples are equilibrated to room temperature (15-25°C). - Check for precipitates in reagents.
-If a reagent contains precipitates, incubate at 37°C with gentle shaking to dissolve precipitates.
-Avoid vigorous shaking, which causes foaming. - Check that Buffer ACB, Buffer AW1, Buffer AW2 and carrier RNA have been prepared according to the instructions in "Preparing reagents and instrument" (page 17). - When working with difficult samples, use a vacuum performance check to check if all liquid has passed the membrane.
-See "Troubleshooting Guide" on page 41 and the QIAcube HT User Manual for guidance. - Ensure that the relevant version of the cador pathogen protocol is available on the computer.
+- Ensure all reagents and samples are equilibrated to room temperature (15- 25°C). - Check that Buffer ACB, Buffer AW1, and Buffer AW2, and carrier RNA have been prepared according to the instructions in "Preparing reagents" (page 16). - When working with difficult samples, use a user confirmation step to check if all liquid has passed the membrane.
+See "Troubleshooting guide" and the QIAcube HT manual for guidance. - Ensure that the relevant version of the cador Pathogen 96 QIAcube HT .QSP run file is installed on the instrument.

-QIAcube HT Prep Manager protocol files (file extension .qpmx), which contain all the information required to perform a run on the QIAcube HT instrument, are available from www.qiagen.com/p/QIAcubeHT, under the Resources tab.
+QIAcube HT protocol files (file extension .QSP), which contain all the information required to perform a run on the QIAcube HT instrument, are available from www.qiagen.com/p/QIAcubeHT, under the "Resources" tab.

-- Ensure that QIAcube HT Prep Manager Software is installed. - Ensure that you are familiar with operating the instrument.
-Refer to the QlAcube HT User Manual for operating instructions. - If the volume of the samples is less than 200 μl, add PBS or 0.9% NaCl to a final volume of 200 μl.
+- Ensure that Software version 4.17 or higher is installed.
+This is mandatory to process QIAamp 96 plates on the QIAcube HT and QIAxtractor. - Ensure that you are familiar with operating the instrument.
+Refer to the QIAcube HT User Manual for operating instructions. - If the volume of the samples is less than 200 μl, add PBS or 0.9% NaCl to a final volume of 200 μl.